New Paros Airport: History

 The old airport of Paros, which was situated a few kilometers to the south, was operational since 1982.
 Its 710-meter runway became insufficient as larger numbers of passengers required larger aircraft, so a new airport was built, opening in 2016, and taking over all operations of the old airport.
 Its wide, 1,400 meter runway supports larger aircraft.

 Since 8 June 2018, Smartwings, a Czech charter airline, is the first operator to regularly fly with a medium-sized jet to Paros.
 The flight is operated with a fuel stop at Santorini Airport on the return leg, due to no fuel being available at Paros.

 Olympic Air, a subsidiary of Aegean Airlines, financed both the construction of the first phase of the terminal and the infrastructure works for the new airport.

 On 11 November 2020, it was announced that funding of over €43m was guaranteed to complete the airport and serve international destinations.
 Works will include a new terminal of 12.500m2, an extended runway of 1800m, a new control tower and other facilities.
 Works were scheduled to start in June 2021 and were scheduled to be completed by the end of 2023.

-A delay in the works was announced, and the airport expansion is now expected to be ready for the 2026 season.